SauravUpadhyaya/wheat-coccinellid-detection-colab/README.md

 ## How to start with Colab?

 i) create a google account.
 Install git from https://git-scm.com/downloads/win and clone the https://github.com/SauravUpadhyaya/wheat-coccinellid-detection-colab.git repository.
-To clone the repository, open terminal, goto your home directory and create a new folder folder.
+To clone the repository, open terminal, goto your home directory and create a new folder.

 Use git clone https://github.com/SauravUpadhyaya/wheat-coccinellid-detection-colab.git to use this tutorial as a reference.